asadali27232/Data-Warehousing-Data-Mining/README.md

 # Data-Warehousing-Data-Mining
 A repository containing coursework, lab assignments, and projects on Data Warehousing and Data Mining using Microsoft Analysis Services Extensions and Microsoft Integration Services in Visual Studio
-# MS SQL Server (All Versions), MS Analysis Services Extensions (MS Analysis Ext), and MS Integration Services Extensions (MS Integration Ext)

-## MS Analysis Services Extensions (MS Analysis Ext):
+## MS Analysis Services Extensions:

 **Microsoft Analysis Services** is a powerful data modeling and analysis platform used to build interactive and multidimensional data models.
 MS Analysis Ext extends the capabilities of Analysis Services in Visual Studio and provides a development environment for creating, managing, and deploying these data models.
 Some key features and components include: